-In most cases, your doctor will suggest a mastectomy.
+If a mastectomy is recommended by your breast cancer care team, there are several factors to consider, including what type of procedure may be right for you.
 A total mastectomy removes all breast tissue, including the fatty tissue, skin, nipple and areola.
-A skin-sparing mastectomy removes the breast tissue but leaves the skin over the breast intact so that it can be used after surgery.
+A skin-sparing mastectomy removes the breast tissue but leaves the skin over the breast intact, so that it can be used after surgery.

 After a mastectomy, which removes all of your breast tissue, reconstruction can occur at different times.

 - Immediate reconstruction occurs in the same surgery as breast removal, if given the go-ahead by your oncologist.
 The removal and plastic surgery will be coordinated, so that you wake up with a rebuilt breast or breasts.
 When a mastectomy is performed to reduce a high risk of breast cancer, reconstruction almost always is done at the same time.

 - Delayed reconstruction is scheduled when radiation and chemotherapy treatments are complete, sometimes up to 12 months after.
 One reason is that radiation therapy is known to cause changes to an implant, such as scarring or hardening.
 Delayed reconstruction also is suggested by some doctors to give patients more time to recover emotionally from the surgery and consider their options.

 Once you and your doctor have decided when to perform reconstructive surgery, you can choose the type of surgery that is best for you.
 There are two types:

 - Implant reconstruction, which uses an artificial implant to rebuild the breast.
 The procedure is similar to breast augmentation, with a saline or silicone gel implant inserted underneath the chest muscle.
 In most cases, implant reconstructive surgery is easier and has a shorter recovery time.
 The downside is that implants must be replaced, so future surgeries are required.